 Final Fantasy III for the Famicom had a rocky history outside of Japan.
 Even though it was created in 1990 as the last 8-bit Final Fantasy, it was not ported in any way until 2006, not even in Japan.
 The hype around Final Fantasy in the PSX era led to PSX re-releases of every game from I-VI except FFIII, and several of the games also made their way to Wonderswan and the GBA.
 Why not number 3?
-While I can’t speak for the Wonderswan version, I imagined the lack of a Wonderswan version made porting a GBA version difficult, but hardly impossible.
-For one reason or another, FFIII never made it over here until the DS era… and a new set of design sensibilities at Square Enix.
+While I can’t speak for the Wonderswan version, I imagine the lack of a Wonderswan version made porting a GBA version more difficult… but hardly impossible!
+Oh well.
+For one reason or another, FFIII never made it over here until the DS era, and that meant it was born into a different era of design sensibilities for Square Enix.

 Unfortunately, this challenge remake of FFIII is the only version that has ever been ported to the west.
 It was later ported to iOS – the version we played – and to PC.
 (The game was also ported to Ouya, without which I doubt we’d have ever seen a PC port, so thanks for that, dead microconsole!)
+Unlike FFIV, the PC version of FFIII never got a difficulty selection menu, either!
 The gameplay has undergone such substantial changes that even though I was satisfied with my FFI experience, I don’t really feel like I’ve played the original FFIII even after completing this version.
 The narrative changes are fine, but the gameplay doesn’t match up.
 I still want to play the Famicom version one day (or better yet, a more loyal remake) because this version is just… it’s not right!

-Because we started the Marathon before FFIII was ported, I instead picked up a copy of the DS game and resolved to do a “Solo Marathon” of this game and all the (many) other Final Fantasy DS games.
-I stopped part-way through FFIII when the iOS announcement was made, but the earliest Journals for FFIII were from that solo play, with little to no input from the group marathon’s time spent catching up.
+Because we started the Marathon before FFIII was ported to iOS, I picked up a copy of the DS game and resolved to do a “Solo Marathon” of this game and all the (many) other Final Fantasy DS games.
+I stopped part-way through FFIII when the iOS announcement was made, since iOS can be put on the big screen (at the time, using an Apple TV).
+One consequence of this change in play is that the earliest Journals for FFIII were from the solo play, with little to no input from the group marathon’s time spent catching up.
 As for the Solo Marathons, they’re still technically going, I’m just not a very big fan of 4 Heroes of Light and have gotten distracted by Shin Megami Tensei 1.

 One of the most significant changes in the 3D remake is the addition of names and personalities for the lead characters, as well as drastic changes to the opening hour or two to accommodate those changes.
 The original begins with four ageless, faceless, gender-neutral, culturally-ambiguous adventure-persons falling into some hole, one after another (they’re all male in the fan translation but I believe gender-neutral pronouns are used in the original?).
 They all have the job class: “Onion Knight.”
 According to the wiki, this bizarre job title refers to a Japanese expression for poverty, and I quote: “the ‘Onion Life,’ peeling away one layer at a time and crying all the way.”
 In the 3D version, just one character falls into the hole: a boy named Luneth, job title “Freelancer.”

 Final Fantasy III introduced the “Job System” that Final Fantasy is now famous for.
 In this system, your characters can change their class at any time with certain restrictions.
 This allows you to prepare your party for any number of situations, or to try to build the “ideal party” for all situations rather than just specific ones.
-FFIII ranges towards the former, but a number of changes were applied to the DS version never-the-less.
+FFIII ranges towards the former, but a number of changes were applied to the DS version that risk upsetting that sort of “puzzle” design.
 I’ll discuss the system a little later, once the 3D version gains the ability to take advantage of it.

 I pushed Luneth through the cave and came to fight a “Land Turtle” boss, which turned out to be the guardian of this world’s Crystal of Wind.
 Wow, if the Guardian of your crystal can be taken down by one kid under level 5 – or even four kids – you should probably rethink your security.
 (Ed.
 In hindsight, I wonder if the Land Turtle was actually attacking the Crystal rather than defending it?
-You’ll see what I mean as we go on, but the game never suggests either for certain.)
+You’ll see what I mean as we go on, but the game never suggests one way or another.)

-The Wind Crystal (not identified as such quite yet) told me to hike it up to the surface and find three others chosen by destiny.
-I can’t imagine what it told the Kids in the original, but based on the evidence, I believe the original scene was cropped from here and stuck to a later part of the DS game with craft glue.
-Teleported to the surface, I indignantly returned to the cave at once to pillage the halls I had been teleported past, and was duly rewarded.
-I also found the hole Luneth fell in, and wondered why on earth he was even there, though I don’t really expect an explanation.
+The Wind Crystal (not identified as such quite yet) told Luneth to hike it up to the surface and find three others chosen by destiny.
+I can’t imagine what it told the Kids in the original, but based on the evidence, I believe the original scene was cropped and stuck to a later part of the DS game with craft glue.
+You’ll know when.
+Teleported to the surface, I indignantly returned to the cave to pillage the halls I had been teleported past, and was duly rewarded.
+I also found the hole Luneth fell in, a teeny thing in the middle of a huge room, and wondered why on earth he was even there to begin with, though I don’t really expect an explanation.

 I headed to the nearest town, supposedly Luneth’s hometown, only to learn that (like Josef’s death in FFII) everyone in town already knew what happened with the Crystal.
-Did the game cut out a scene where Luneth stood on a soap box and told everyone a rock had talked to him?
-By talking to the populace, I learn that Luneth is adopted and, like every adoptee in early gaming history, his parents just knew he was fated to something-something someday on the fated something-what.
-In the original game all four kids were foster siblings, but in this version there are only two.
-To make matters worse, there is no sign of the other members of the party, just complicating my job here.
+Did the game cut out a scene where Luneth stood on a soap box and told everyone that a rock had spoken to him?
+By talking to the populace, I learn that Luneth is adopted and, like every adoptee in early gaming history, his parents just knew he was fated to something-something save the world someday.
+In the original game all four kids were foster siblings, but in this version there are only two: Luneth and his foster-brother, Arc, whom we’ll see in a moment.
+To make matters worse, there is no sign of the other members of the party, just complicating our job here.

-Still holding a squad’s worth of equipment, I only spent my money on low-level spells, figuring I was safer off with the spells than without, and perhaps more than just a little stuck in a FFII mentality, thinking I should be buffing the spells up as soon as possible, which was silly of me.
+Still holding a squad’s worth of equipment, I only spent my money on low-level spells, figuring I was safer off with the spells than without, and perhaps more than just a little stuck in a FFII mentality, thinking I should be buffing the spells up as soon as possible, which was silly of me because that’s not a thing in this game.
 Magic in this game actually functions like FFI on the NES and Famicom, despite the “New Style” conversion of FFI predating the re-release of FFIII.
-That means limited spell casts, spell levels, the works.
+That means ammo-limited spell casts, spell levels, the works.

 Following my only lead (both in terms of information and the fact that the world map was structured like a canyon, making it impossible to go anywhere else), I went to the village to the south, where Arc was waiting.
 He joined me and I immediately dumped a quarter of the tonne I was carrying into his hands.
 I believe he was level 1, though I didn’t get a very good chance to look, as you’ll see.